 Have your camera at the ready as you hit three parks in 14 days for the best chance to see the elusive tiger in its natural habitat.
 From the scrublands of Ranthambore to the beauty of Bandhavgarh, your expert CEO and handpicked local guides will lead you through a wilderness home to the most exotic of wildlife.
 The world famous Taj Mahal and the rugged forts and palaces of Jaipur provide an intriguing blend of culture so that you come away with the essence of India.
 Along the way, our certified CEO will share with you the hidden gems that will have your camera’s shutter working overtime.

-G Adventures for Good: City Walk, Delhi.
+Your G for Good Moment: City Walk, Delhi.
 Walking tour with G Adventures-supported Delhi Streetkids Project.
 Old Delhi walk with stops at the Jama Masjid, Gurduwara, Chandni Chowk, spice markets and Connaught Place.
 Bandhavgarh National Park safari.
 Ranthambore National Park safari.
 Rajasthani rural village stay.
 Amber Fort and Hawa Mahal tour (Jaipur).
 Bharatpur National Park cyclo tour.
 Taj Mahal and I’timad-ud-Daulah (Baby Taj) entrance.
 Agra Fort entrance and guided tour.
 All transport between destinations and to/from included activities.

 Search for tigers in their natural habitats, discover forts and palaces, revel in the beauty of Agra’s Taj Mahal